Our idea of normality has changed beyond recognition in a matter of weeks.

 In the UK, the NHS is currently working on an app designed to track people’s movement and how long they stay outside.
-There’s also talk of the app playing a role in the anticipated immunity passports for those who have already recovered from the virus.
+There’s also talk of the app playing a role in the anticipated immunity passports for those who have already recovered from the virus or have been vaccinated.

 There’s an acceptance that apps like the NHS one might be helpful.
 That said, people want to know whether governments will stop the surveillance once the crisis is over.
-There are plenty of examples of other temporary measures that remain in place decades later.
+There are plenty of examples of other temporary measures put in place during a crisis that remain in place decades later.

-Yet there’s another equally important question that people aren’t asking as much.
+Yet there’s another equally important question that people aren’t asking quite as much.

 The threat posed by hackers

 It might be the case that citizens simply expect robust security of surveillance apps to be a given.
 But examples from Asia suggest that we need to stay vigilant.

 As much as we’d like to think that everybody buys into the communal spirit of working together to beat the virus, there are those who are looking to profit from it.
 For bad actors, a government app full of sensitive personal data sounds almost too good to be true.

 To get an idea of the opportunity offered them, we only have to look at privacy leaks from tracking apps in China and South Korea.
 In both countries, some personal details of those who have tested positive for Covid-19 have accidentally been exposed.
 The consequence for those individuals has included public ridicule and harassment.